deablosf/dating-sim-temp/README.md

 Xavi: Whatever he feels comfortable with, I want all students to feel safe.
 Uteki, signs: Thank you, Sensei

-Working on this after deepest V
+Working on this after deepest V ddd